 You’ll be happy to know that it isn’t due to an error on your part.
-There are two explanations for why your code snippet isn’t rendering.
+There are two explanations for why your code snippet isn’t rendering:

-How to Display Code in WordPress
+How to Add a Code Block In WordPress

 We’ll discuss each of these processes in detail below so you can choose the method that best meets the needs of your WordPress site.